MasterofNull/nixos/README.md

 It is STRONGLY recommended to use "user" as the initial profile install.
 Many hard-coded file pointers use this name within the NixOS flake and dot files.
-These file locations and pointers would all need to be changed to the profile/user name chosen.
+These file locations and pointers would all need to be changed to the profile/user name and location chosen.

 If you know how to set user names and passwords in flakes.
 Then make sure to update them in the shared.nix file.